pandora-mccme/hdbmonitor/README.md

 We expect users to be familiar with SQL, but there is a caveat in Telegram.

 Usually monitoring channels must be private.
 It's impossible to send message to private channel by it's name, that's why we restricted channel field of `conf.dhall` to chat ids.
 And it's tricky to get id of a private channel.
 There is a lot of instructions over the Intenet, most of them suggest to turn channel to public, send any message to it via API and use `chat_id` from response (make sure it's prefixed with -100).
 Or there are several bots allowing to do this thing.

+### Attribution.

+This tool was initially written for HyperMath team at Moscow Center for Continuous Mathematical Education.
+Our [github](https://github.com/Pandora-MCCME).
+Systems we are maintaning include https://7.math.ru, https://mathtraining.ru and several services for developing interactive texts in school-level mathematics.

+Code ownership and authorship are my own.

 **_Issues and pull requests are welcome._**